0xpatatedouce/scriptcitrea/README.md

 ```
 Save and exit (Ctrl + X, then Y, then Enter)

-enable the service
+Enable the service:
 ```
 systemctl enable citrea.service
 ```

-start the service
+Start the service:
 ```
 systemctl start citrea.service
 ```

-You can verify the status of the service
+You can verify the status of the service:
 ```
 systemctl status citrea.service
 ```

-with this command you can check the service logs
+With this command you can check the service logs:
 ```
 journalctl -u citrea.service -f
 ```